eugenebakisov/scramblies/README.md

 4. Start clj nrepl

         make repl
+5. Start system

+        (go)
+6. Restart system when needed

+        (reset)
-5. Now you should be able to connect to the clj nrepl on the port in the command output (or in .nrepl-port file)
+7. Now you should be able to connect to the clj nrepl on the port in the command output (or in .nrepl-port file)
-6. Don&rsquo;t forget to open web app by visiting either [localhost:3000](http://localhost:3000) or [localhost:8020](http://localhost:8020) in order for the cljs-repl to connect to a js runtime.
+8. Don&rsquo;t forget to open web app by visiting either [localhost:3000](http://localhost:3000) or [localhost:8020](http://localhost:8020) in order for the cljs-repl to connect to a js runtime.